Instellate/CassandraDriver/docs/articles/data-type-mapping.md

 # Data type mapping

 A table of how the CQL values get's mapped to .NET values.
+All values listed here are the ones that is listed by [ScyllaDb](https://opensource.docs.scylladb.com/stable/cql/types.html)

 | CQL Type     | .NET Type      |
 |--------------|----------------|